 Ms. Kosmas has been working at ACS Athens as an Administrative Assistant since July 2006.
 She is married and has a son and daughter.

-Ms. Artemis Repouli holds a B.A. in European & International Studies from University of Piraeus in Greece.
-She completed her M.A. in International Business at Leeds Metropolitan University in UK and has had various administrative roles within companies in both Athens and London.
+Ms. Artemis Repouli holds a B.A. in European & International Studies from the University of Piraeus, Greece.
+She received an M.A. in International Business from Leeds Metropolitan University in the United Kingom and has had various administrative roles within companies in both Athens and London.

 Ms. Andrikopoulos has been teaching at ACS Athens since 1990.
 She has taught Science and Mathematics at all levels - elementary, middle and academy.
 She has held Math Bowls, Math Clubs, Mathematical Olympiad Programs and SAT classes for interested and motivated students.

 Eirini Antoniadou has studied Classics at the University of Athens and holds a certificate in Special Education by the same university.
-She is currently pursuing a master's in Special Needs at the University of Nottingham.
+She also has a master's in Special Needs from the University of Nottingham, UK and has completed two years of training in Rational Emotive Behavior Therapy at the Hellenic Institute for RECBT.

-Eirini joined ACS Athens in 2012.
+Ms. Antoniadou joined ACS Athens in 2012.
 She has held various positions such as Middle School Citizenship Coordinator, Student Affairs Officer and Academy OLP Specialist.
-She has also taught the Greek "Isotimia" program as well as the Survival Greek program.
-This year Ms. Antoniadou will be providing learning support to Middle School students in the OLP classroom.
+She has also taught the Greek "Isotimia" program as well as the Beginning Greek program for adults.
+This is Eirini’s fourth year in the Optimal Learning Program (OLP) and she is excited to continue working with Middle School students in the OLP classroom as well as promoting inclusive practices in the regular classroom setting.

-She holds a Bachelor Degree of German Linguistics and Literature from the National and Kapodistrian University of Athens, where she graduated with honors.
-Ms. Arnold also holds a Master of Arts Degree in Education and Media from the University of Rostock in Germany.
+Ms. Arnold earned a Bachelor Degree of German Linguistics and Literature from the National and Kapodistrian University of Athens in 2007, where she graduated with honors.
+Ms. Arnold also obtained a Master of Arts Degree in Education and Media from the University of Rostock in Germany in 2014.

 She specializes in teaching German as a foreign language.
 In addition to German and English she also speaks Greek and French.